-Drop-in tutoring in-person takes place on the 2nd Floor of Baker Commons in our Tutoring Center area.
+Drop-in tutoring in-person takes place on the 2nd Floor of Baker Commons in the main Tutoring Center as well as in Lab132 (for digital media/art).
 It is also available online on a drop-in basis.
 Any questions can be directed to Scott Bennett at smb066@tompkinscortland.edu or 607.844.8222, Ext.
 4416.